 While formal memos and letters may be long gone, we’re communicating with the written word more than ever before, now via email, social media, text messages and more.

 The platforms may have changed, but certain universal truths about effective writing remain.
-Here are some tips that can help you with anything you’re writing, from a two-sentence email to a formal report.
+Here are six writing tips for EMS leaders that can help you with anything you’re writing, from a two-sentence email to a formal report.